codingwhite/geeksforgeeks-as-books/README.md

 ![Read books](http://rlv.zcache.com/funny_i_need_more_books_gift_postcards-r02cd503cbd784d0e934c3af02da0fea3_vgbaq_8byvr_512.jpg)

-Have you ever wished you can read the awesome stuff on [geeksforgeeks.org][1] on you iPad in epub format?
-Or mobi format on your Kindle?
+Have you ever wished you can read the awesome stuff on [geeksforgeeks.org][1] on you iPad?
+Or on your Kindle/Kindle App?
 Well, now you have it.
-Look under the directory `goodies` and enjoy reading!
+Look under the directory `goodies` and do the world some good with your algorithmic knowledge!

 ![On Kindle App](https://s-media-cache-ak0.pinimg.com/originals/2b/86/53/2b8653eff7aaa191a80263de32c29651.jpg)